• Skip to primary navigation

 1. Empty the Turkish delight mixture in a container lined with parchment paper.

-2. Wet your hands with water and carefully press the delights to fill the container.
+2. Wet your hands with water and carefully press the lokum to fill the container.
+Let it set in a cool dry place.

 A collage of two photos showing how to cut lokum.

-1. Dust a cutting board with a mixture of confectioners sugar and cornstarch.
+1. In a small bowl mix together confectioners sugar and corn starch.
+Dust a cutting board with the icing sugar mixture.
 Flip the delights over and dust the other side as well.

-2. Using a sharp knife cut into 1-inch squares.
+2. Using a sharp knife cut into small cubes.
 Dust the sides of each square with more of the cornstarch mixture to prevent stickiness.

 💡 Tips